The-Poolz/Acl.Net.Core/README.md

 ## Managers

 The library provides a `AclManager` class that you can use to manage access control in your application.
-This class provides methods to check if a user is permitted to access a resource.
+This class provides methods to check if a user is permitted to access a resource or resource list.

 The `AclManager` class also has a generic version that allows you to specify the types of the entities.
 This can be useful if you want to use your own entity classes that inherit from the provided entities.